CalvinMagezi/praxis-ai-core/README.md

 The CLI provides a rich, interactive interface for users to interact with Praxis AI.
 It uses the `rich` library to display colorful, formatted output and intuitive prompts for user input.

+## API Interface

+The FastAPI-based API allows for programmatic access to Praxis AI's capabilities, enabling integration with other applications and services.

 ## Error Handling and Logging

 Praxis AI implements comprehensive error handling throughout the application.
 Errors are caught, logged, and presented to the user in a friendly manner.
 The logging system tracks all operations and aids in debugging and troubleshooting.